wp-plugins/cpt-onomies/readme.txt

 == Upgrade Notice ==

+= 1.3.1 =
+* Documentation has moved to wpdreamer.com.
+* Fixed a bug with WP < 3.5 'show_admin_column' setting not tied to actually showing the column.
+* Fixed Bulk and Quick Edit to work with WP >= 3.5 register_taxonomy() 'show_admin_column' columns.
+* Added 'cpt_onomy_created_object_term_relationship' action, allowing users to run code when relationships are created.
+* Added 'cpt_onomy_deleted_object_term_relationship' action, allowing users to run code when relationships are deleted.
+* Tweaked 'supports' setting to prevent default (title and editor) behavior if no 'supports' are selected.
+Must have WP 3.5 or greater.
+* Fixed the "Redefining already defined constructor" issue for PHP5.
+* Edited CPTonomy_Walker_Terms_Checklist::start_el() to match Walker::start_el() and align with strict standards.
+* Removed all instances of default function parameter values in Javascript.
+* Fixed issue with wp_set_object_terms() not working with CRON.

 = 1.3 =
 * Added multisite custom post type manager.
 * Added setting to assign the meta box format, i.e. autocomplete, checklist or dropdown.